fbef0102/Game-Private_Plugin/L4D_插件/Hunter_Hunter/l4d_skeet_database_remake/readme.md

 		// Enable this plugin?
 		l4d_skeet_database_remake_enable "1"

-		// If 1, Announce skeet/shots in chatbox when someone skeets. l4d_skeet_database_remake_announce "0"
+		// If 1, Announce skeet/shots in chatbox when someone skeets the hunter. l4d_skeet_database_remake_announce "1"

+		// Top 5 panel shows up when someone skeets the hunter.
+(0=Off, 1=Display only for attacter, 2=Display for all players) l4d_skeet_database_remake_top5_display "2"

 		// Turn on the plugin in these game modes.
 0=All, 1=Coop, 2=Survival, 4=Versus, 8=Scavenge.
 Add numbers together.
 		l4d_skeet_database_remake_modes_tog "4"